WasabiFan/tidl-yolov5-custom-model-demo/README.md

   a trained model.
 - `run_inference_images.py`, a sample app to run inference on input images, time execution, and render the results.
+- `run_inference_video.py`, same as above but on whole video files.

 ## Prerequisites